lowlevl/shrekd/README.md

-# shrt
+# shrtd
-SHare and shoRTen, simple file, paste &amp; url sharing service
+SHare and shoRTen Daemon, simple file, paste &amp; url sharing daemon

 *Notice: This is still in early development and is not intended for production use right now.*